MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ### -JunkReviewResultMessage
 The JunkReviewResultMessage parameter specifies the custom text to use in result messages after an admin reviews and marks the reported messages as junk.
 If the value contains spaces, enclose the value in quotation marks (").

-This parameter is meaningful only when the value of the EnableUserEmailNotification parameter is $true and the Microsoft integrated reporting experience is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.
+This parameter is meaningful only when the value of the EnableUserEmailNotification parameter is $true and reporting in Outlook is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.

 Use the NotificationFooterMessage parameter to customize the footer text of result messages.